niolabs/docs/docs/blocks/block-development.md

   2. Blocks can be complex or built for a single use.
 You would not likely use this block for more than the service it was defined for.
 For example, a block might contain a script to run a series of calculations for a model.
 Instead of a complicated chain of blocks, a single block may encompass the entire model.
 You could also design a single block to parse a Tweet in a unique way that would not be reused.

-If the function you need does not exist in [nio-blocks](https://github.com/nio-blocks), you can easily create a custom block.
+If the function you need does not exist in [the nio-blocks repository](https://github.com/nio-blocks), you can easily create a custom block.

 ## Block Template